greg-raven/grus/_posts/2021-06-04-oppose-ca-ab-1223-taxing-gun-ownership.md

 ---
 title: 'Oppose CA AB-1223 &#8212; taxing gun ownership'
-date: '2021-06-04T05:47:45-08:00'
 layout: post
 categories:
 - Letters
 tags:
-    - '2nd Amendment'
+- 2nd Amendment
-    - 'Assemblyman Thurston Smith'
+- Assemblyman Thurston Smith
 ---

 I am writing to you today to express my opposition to AB-1223, which would impose an unjust financial burden on working-class Californians by placing a tax on firearms and ammunition sales.

 AB-1223 would impose a 10% tax on the sale of a handguns and places an 11% tax on all long guns, rifles, firearm precursor parts and ammunition.
 Just as poll taxes, a method used to prevent minorities from voting, were found unconstitutional, so is an imposition of taxes to prevent people from the exercise of their other fundamental rights --- this includes the right to keep and bear arms.

-By placing taxes on guns and ammunition, AB-1223’s author, is saying that working-class Californians do not deserve the right to self-defense.
+By placing taxes on guns and ammunition, AB-1223's author, is saying that working-class Californians do not deserve the right to self-defense.
 For these reasons I urge you to join me in opposing AB-1223.

 I *also* oppose AB-1237 and 1509.